-American Express will soon be restructuring the Cobalt Card‘s much-beloved 5x points earning rate on eats & drinks.
-Starting August 15, 2023, there will be a monthly cap of $2,500 (CAD), in place of the current $30,000 (CAD) annual limit.
+American Express has restructured the Cobalt Card‘s much-beloved 5x points earning rate on eats & drinks.
+As of today, August 15, 2023, there’s a monthly cap of $2,500 (CAD) in place of the previous $30,000 (CAD) annual limit.

-Don’t panic, though: by doing the math, you’ll notice that the annual limit will simply be broken down into monthly limits, and you’ll still be able to earn up to 150,000 Membership Rewards points on eats & drinks every year.
+Don’t panic, though: by doing the math, you’ll notice that the annual limit has simply been broken down into monthly limits, and you’ll still be able to earn up to 150,000 Membership Rewards points on eats & drinks every year.

 Amex Cobalt Card: Earning 5x MR Points on Eats & Drinks